 In 2000, Mr. Middleton was named by then Director Louis Freeh as Special Agent in Charge of the Mobile Field Division, encompassing the 36 counties which make up the Middle and Southern Federal Districts of Alabama.
 In February 2002, Mr. Middleton also served as one of the FBI On-Scene Commanders for the Winter Olympics in Salt Lake City.
 Mr. Middleton is currently serving as a consultant to the U.S. Government on matters of National Security.

 Our monthly Upstate SC SinC meeting will take place Thursday, March 1st, at The Runway Café, 21 Airport Rd, Greenville, S.C.
 Be there at 6:15 p.m. to meet Chuck Middleton and enjoy chapter fellowship.
 Supper should be served at 6:30.
 Mr. Middleton’s talk will begin after new and old business at about 7 p.m.
 Both dinner and the meeting are open to the public.

 In order for the Runway Café to speed service, dinner orders must be emailed by noon the day of the meeting.
 If you can't dine with us, we would still like to know you plan to attend so we can be sure you have a seat.
 If possible, please join us for dinner as our dinner orders help to ensure we can book our meeting room for free.
-To see the special menu for our group, click on the Advance Order Menu tab at right.
+To see the special menu for our group, go to: http://sincupstatesc.blogspot.com/ and click on the Advance Order Menu tab at right.
 Please e-mail your order to Ellis Vidler at email@example.com.

 If you place an order and do not attend or fail to cancel by noon, you will be charged for the meal.
 And like always, we'll enjoy it.